14 Things to do Near Edinburgh - Places to Visit & Days Out Around Edinburgh

 Set in the Pentlands is Britain’s largest dry slope centre; you can even see it from some parts of the city.
 You can brush up on your skiing and snowboarding or give tubing a go.
 The centre provides lessons for beginners or, if you are more experienced, you can take to the Freestyle slope to show off your tricks.
 If you are looking for something that involves less effort and balance, book a tubing party and whiz down the slopes on a large doughnut.

-Mentioned in the ‘Da Vinci Code’ - both the book and the film - Rosslyn Chapel in Roslin is said to have once been the hiding place for the Holy Grail and for a piece of the holy rood.
-Two outdoor screenings of the film are taking place in September 2016, marking the 10-year anniversary of its release.
+Mentioned in the ‘Da Vinci Code’ - both the book and the film - Rosslyn Chapel in Roslin is said to have once been the hiding place for the Holy Grail and for a piece of the Holy Rood.
 The chapel is also believed to display carvings portraying plants indigenous to North America, like the potato and the American cactus, even though the New World had not yet been discovered when the chapel was erected.

 Roslin Glen Country Park